-“End of project” paperwork typically includes lien releases, marked-up plans with as-builts on plumbing and other utilities, copies of permits and inspection reports, and appliance manuals, warranties, and care information.
+“End of project” paperwork typically includes a “walk-through” and “punch-out”, copies of permits and inspection reports, and appliance manuals, warranties, and care information.
 There may be additional items you’ll find valuable, such as a set of mechanical photos before insulation is installed, the operating manuals for installed equipment or care for things such as countertops and tile.
 Knowing what you’ll receive before you start, will make sure you have everything you need at the end of the job.

 12. What type of warranty do you provide and how long is it covered?